 Passport and documents requirements for Iceland

-There are three basic requirements that all applicants of the ETIAS visa waiver must fulfill in order to successfully obtain the visa waiver.
+There are three basic requirements that all applicants of the ETIAS visa waiver must fulfil in order to successfully obtain the visa waiver.

 - One of the main requirements is having a passport from an eligible country.

 - Secondly, travellers must have a current email address where they can receive notifications regarding their ETIAS visa waiver application.